edgeimpulse/expert-projects/air-quality-and-environmental-projects/indoor-co2-level-estimation-arduino-portenta-h7.md

 ---
 description: >-
-  This project tries to estimate the CO2 level in an indoor environment by counting the people in that environment using TinyML.
+  Estimate the CO2 level in an indoor environment by counting the people in the room using TinyML.
 ---

 # Indoor CO2 Level Estimation Using TinyML